-- Control, etc.).
-There is a discussion of XDS-I.b security considerations in RAD TF-1: Appendix H. - 2.
+3990 from the IHE Audit Trail and Node Authentication and will need an Access Control capability that operates in such a cross-enterprise environment.
+New IHE Integration Profiles have been identified as candidates (e.g., Public Key Infrastructure, Access Control, etc.).
+There is a discussion of XDS-I.b security considerations in RAD TF-1: Appendix H. 2.
 XDS and XDS-I.b do not address transactions for the management or configuration of an XDS Affinity Domain.
-For example, the configuration of network addresses or the definition of what type of clinical information is to be shared is specifically left up to the policies established by the XDS Affinity Domain. - 3.
+For example, the configuration of network addresses or the definition of what type of clinical information is to be shared is specifically left up to the policies established by the XDS Affinity Domain.
+3995 3.
 XDS and XDS-I.b do not specifically address the patient information reconciliation process necessary between the XDS Affinity Domain and any other local patient identity domains that Document Sources and Document Consumers may be members of.
-For a discussion of some of these issues see RAD TF-1: Appendix G. - 4.
+For a discussion of some of these issues see RAD TF-1: Appendix G. 4000 4.
 XDS and XDS-I.b do not directly address the rendering and display of the documents retrieved by the Document and Imaging Document Consumers.
-Users wishing to achieve a well-defined level of display/ rendering capability simply need to request systems that combine the XDS-I.b Imaging Document Consumer Actor with an Image Display Actor from the appropriate Profile (e.g., Mammography Image, NM Image, Basic Image Review, etc.). - 5.
+Users wishing to achieve a well-defined level of display/ rendering capability simply need to request systems that combine the XDS-I.b Imaging Document Consumer Actor with an Image Display Actor from the appropriate Profile (e.g., Mammography Image, NM Image, Basic Image Review, etc.).
+4005 5.
 XDS and XDS-I.b do not directly address the rendering and display of the documents retrieved by the Document and Imaging Document Consumers.
-Users wishing to achieve a well-defined level of display/rendering capability simply need to request systems that combine the XDS-I.b Imaging Document Consumer Actor with an Image Display Actor from the appropriate Profile (e.g., Mammography Image, NM Image, Basic Image Review, etc.).
+Users wishing to achieve a well-defined level of display/ rendering capability simply need to request systems that combine the XDS-I.b Imaging Document Consumer Actor with an Image Display Actor from the appropriate Profile (e.g., Mammography Image, NM Image, Basic Image 4010 10 1 Review, etc.).

 Figure 18.1-1 shows the actors directly involved in this profile and the transactions between actors.
-The shaded XDS actors are NOT actually included in this profile but are included to show the other endpoint of transactions that ARE part of the profile (e.g., the Document Repository Actor that is the endpoint for the Provide and Register Imaging Document Set - MTOM/XOP Transaction).
-As a result, the shaded actors are not listed in table 18.1-1.
+The shaded XDS actors are NOT actually included in this profile but are included to show the other endpoint of transactions that ARE part of the profile (e.g., the Document Repository 4015 Actor that is the endpoint for the Provide and Register Imaging Document Set - MTOM/XOP Transaction).
+As a result, the shaded actors are not listed in Table 18.1-1.
 The XDS-I.b Profile does not place any additional requirements on any of these actors above and beyond what it required of them by the ITI XDS.b Profile.